robertsonlloyd/Ruby-in-a-100-Projects/README.md

 **Tax Calculator** â€“ Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.

-**Dijkstraâ€™s Algorithm** â€“ Create a program that finds the shortest path through a graph using its edges.

 Text
 ---------